Zentrix006/Image_face_detection_using_notebook/README.md

 # Face-Detection_using_Colab

+Sure, here's the rewritten text:

-Well this is a simple project which can be made in colab even a person with no idea about coding can work out with it
+"Here's a simple project that can be created in Google Colab.
+Even someone with no coding experience can work on it.

+The file "project_2_facedetection.ipynb" is a complete Chrome file.
+You can download it and upload it to Colab, and it's ready to go."